sway

 Why venues care

-Student-dense venues have repeat customers they cannot identify.
-A bar next to a college sees the same 200 students every week — but the POS shows anonymous transactions.
-Sway makes the repeat visible.
+Student-dense venues have repeat customers they cannot count.
+A bar next to a college sees the same 200 students every week — but the POS only shows transactions.
+Sway tells them how many of those students had been in before.